Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Discussion and Conclusion

-In order to probe the impact of CP violation and the mass hierarchy problem of neutrino oscillations in matter, we have extended our analysis to three-flavor neutrino oscillations in the presence of a constant earth-matter potential with CP violation phases, considering two cases of neutrino mass hierarchy: Normal Hierarchy (NH) and Inverted Hierarchy (IH).
-We have focused on the initial muon flavor neutrino state evolution and used the length scale and energy data from Long-Baseline neutrino experiments T2K, NOvA, and DUNE.
-Our results have revealed discrepancies in the QSL time, for the initial muon flavor neutrino state evolution, between NH and IH in the presence of their corresponding CP violating phases across these experiments.
-Notably, a faster evolution of the initial muon flavor neutrino state in matter is achievable in NH taking into account CP violation phases in all three experiments.
-Moreover, at DUNE's length scale and energy, we have observed faster flavor state evolution for both the initial muon neutrino and muon anti-neutrino flavor states in the NH scenario.
+In order to probe the impact of $CP$-violation and the mass ordering problem of neutrino oscillations in matter, we have extended our analysis to three-flavor neutrino oscillations in the presence of a constant Earth-matter potential with $CP$-violation phases, considering two cases of neutrino mass ordering: NO and IO.
+We have focused on the initial muon flavor neutrino state evolution and used the length scales and energies of ongoing long-baseline neutrino experiments such as T2K, NOvA, and the upcoming DUNE experiment.
+Our results have revealed discrepancies in the QSL time, for the initial muon flavor neutrino state evolution, between NO and IO in the presence of their corresponding $CP$-violation phases across these experiments.
+This separation can be primarily ascribed to the oscillation probability $P_{\mu\rightarrow e}$.
+Notably, a faster evolution of the initial muon flavor neutrino state in matter is achievable in NO taking into account $CP$-violation phases in all three experiments.
+Moreover, at DUNE's length scale and energy, we have observed faster flavor state evolution for both the initial muon neutrino and muon antineutrino flavor states in the NO scenario.
+However, considering the baseline lengths and energies of current experiments T2K, NOvA, as well as the next-generation DUNE experiment, the results showed that both the initial muon neutrino and muon antineutrino flavor states evolve more rapidly in matter under the two-flavor approximation than in three-flavor cases for both NO and IO with zero and non-zero $CP$-violation phases.

 In the three-flavor oscillations scenario, entanglement entropy and capacity of entanglement could be expressed in terms of three-flavor transition probabilities for the initial muon-flavor neutrino state.
-While there are no discrepancies in the entanglement entropy found as CP violation phases increase from low to high values in both NH and IH using T2K data, discrepancies are observed when we used NOvA and DUNE data.
-Specifically, a greater decrease in entanglement entropy has been observed at DUNE's length scale and energy for the initial muon flavour neutrino state evolution in the presence of a constant earth-matter background in IH with CP violation.
+We have observed that, compared to the two-flavor neutrino oscillation results, the time-evolved muon-flavor neutrino state in the three-flavor framework exhibits a maximally bipartite pure entangled state.
+While there are no discrepancies in the entanglement entropy found for the best-fit $CP$-violation phase values in both NO and IO using the length scale and energy of T2K, discrepancies are observed when we use NOvA and DUNE.
+Specifically, a greater decrease in entanglement entropy has been observed at DUNE's length scale and energy for the initial muon flavor neutrino state evolution in the presence of a constant Earth-matter background in NO with $CP$ violation.